-Sub-categories by regeneration method Sub-categories by management types Intensively managed forest Forest regenered by planting and so on.
-Ikusei-rin forest Forest where practices for establishment and maintenance of single-storied forests ("Ikusei-tansou-rin" practices) have been carried out after clear Semi-natural forest Forest which is not classified as intensively managed forest. cutting ,or where forest practices for establishment and maintenance of multi-storied forests ("Ikusei-fukusou-rin" practices) have been carried out after selection cutting(including temporally single-storied forest in practice).
-Tennensei-rin forest Forest where practices which establishment and maintenance of forests mainly depending on natural power are carried out.
-These practices include logging prohibition for land and natural environment conservation and preservation of the species.
+Sub-categories by regeneration method Sub-categories by management types

+Intensively Forest regenered by Ikusei-rin forest Forest where practices for

+managed planting and so on. establishment and maintenance of

+forest single-storied forests

+("Ikusei-tansou-rin" practices) have

+been carried out after clear cutting ,or

+where forest practices for

+establishment and maintenance of

+multi-storied forests

+("Ikusei-fukusou-rin" practices) have

+Semi-natural Forest which is not been carried out after selection

+forest classified as intensively cutting(including temporally

+managed forest. single-storied forest in practice).

+Tennensei-rin Forest where practices which

+forest establishment and maintenance of

+forests mainly depending on natural

+power are carried out.
+These practices

+include logging prohibition for land

+and natural environment conservation

+and preservation of the species.